Direct Injector cleaning includes flow testing with before and after results.

 Only $25.00 per injector (24-48 hr turn around times)

-Engine manufacturers are switching to GDI or Gasoline Direct Fuel Injection to meet emissions standards, better performance and greater fuel economy.
-Gasoline Direct fuel Injection is the way forward.
+Engine manufacturers are switching to Direct Injection to meet emissions standards, better performance and greater fuel economy.
+GDI or Gasoline Direct Injection is the way forward.

-Instead of delivering the fuel to an injector in the intake track before the intake valve, GDI or gasoline direct injected engines inject a very fine mist of fuel, at fuel pressures that vary between 450 — 3000 Psi. directly in to the combustion chamber.
+Instead of delivering the fuel via an injector in the intake track before the intake valve, GDI or gasoline direct injected engines inject a very fine mist of fuel directly in to the combustion chamber hence the name Direct Injection.
+Direct injectors operate at fuel pressures that vary between 450 — 3000 Psi.
 To achieve these pressures, the gasoline is pressurized by a high pressure fuel pump that is mechanically driven and electronically controlled.

 GDI or Gasoline Direct Injection enables the engine to operate at a stratified charge combustion, described by most of the vehicle manufacturers as an Ultra Lean Burn mode, giving a much improved fuel efficiency, great engine torque and reduced Exhaust Emission levels at low load.